Panama: Ethnic groups

-In 2010 the population was 65 percent Mestizo (mixed white, Native American), 12.3 percent Native American, 9.2 percent Black or African descent, 6.8 percent mulatto, and 6.7 percent White.
+In 2010 the population was 65 percent Mestizo (mixed White, Indigenous), 12.3 percent Indigenous, 9.2 percent Black or African descent, 6.8 percent Mulatto, and 6.7 percent White.

+The Amerindian population includes seven ethnic groups: the Ngäbe, Guna, Emberá, Buglé, Wounaan, Naso Tjerdi (Teribe), and Bri Bri.

-Ethnic groups in Panama include Mestizo people, who are a mix of European and Amerindian ancestry.
-Afro-Panamanians account for 15–20 percent of the population.
-Most Afro-Panamanians live on the Panama-Colón metropolitan area, the Darien Province, La Palma, and Bocas Del Toro.
-Neighborhoods in Panama City that have large black populations include: Curundu, El Chorrillo, Rio Abajo, San Joaquín, El Marañón, San Miguelito, and Santa Ana.
-Black Panamanians are descendants of African slaves brought to the Americas in the Atlantic Slave Trade.
+Most Afro-Panamanians live on the Panama–Colón metropolitan area, the Darién Province, La Palma, and Bocas del Toro Province.
+Areas in Panama City with significant Afro-Panamian influence Rio Abajo and Casco Viejo.
+Black Panamanians are descendants of African slaves brought to the Americas in the Atlantic slave trade.
 The second wave of black people brought to Panama came from the Caribbean during the construction of the Panama Canal.

-Panama also has a considerable Chinese and Indian (India) population brought to work on the canal during its construction.
-Most Chinese-Panamanians reside in the province of Chiriquí.
-Europeans and White Panamanians are a minority in Panama.
-Panama is also home to a small Arab community that has mosques, practises Islam, as well as a Jewish community and many synagogues.
+Panama also has a considerable Chinese and Indian population brought to work on the canal during its construction.
+Most Chinese Panamanians reside in the province of Chiriquí and Chinese Panamanians compose 4% of the population of Panama.
+Europeans and White Panamanians are a minority in Panama forming 6.7% of the population.
+Panama is also home to a small Arab community that has mosques and practices Islam, as well as a Jewish community and many synagogues.

-The Amerindian population includes seven ethnic groups: the Ngäbe, Kuna (Guna), Emberá, Buglé, Wounaan, Naso Tjerdi (Teribe), and Bri Bri.

 Languages

 Spanish is the official and dominant language.
 The Spanish spoken in Panama is known as Panamanian Spanish.
 About 93 percent of the population speak Spanish as their first language.
 Many citizens who hold jobs at international levels, or at business corporations, speak both English and Spanish.
 About 14 percent of Panamanians speak English; this number is expected to rise because Panama now requires English classes in its public schools.
 Native languages, such as Ngäbere, are spoken throughout the country, mostly in their native territories.
 Over 400,000 Panamanians keep their native languages and customs.
 About 4 percent speak French and 1 percent speak Arabic.
+There was also a French creole spoken in Panama, San Miguel Creole French, which has since gone extinct.